Diabetes wars

 Public Accounts Committee’s Conclusion: Higher costs, poorer services

 The conclusions of Public Accounts Committee echoed its chair’s opening remarks, “Although there is consensus about what needs to be done for people with diabetes, progress in delivering the recommended standards of care and in achieving treatment targets has been depressingly poor.
 There is no strong national leadership, no effective accountability arrangements for commissioners, and no appropriate performance incentives for providers.
 We have seen no evidence that the Department of Health will ensure that these issues are addressed effectively . . . .
-Failure by it to do so will lead to higher costs to the NHS as well as less than adequate support for people with diabetes.
+Failure by it to do so will lead to higher costs to the NHS as well as less than adequate support for people with diabetes.”

 Action for Diabetes: the NHS’s Defence (2014)

 In January 2014 the NHS defended its services in Action for Diabetes, a report prepared by its Medical Directorate, which sets out the activities NHS England is undertaking as a direct commissioner of GP and other primary care services, and as a support to secondary and community care commissioners to improve outcomes for people with and at risk of diabetes.
 The report stated that between 1996 and 2002 there was a, “marked reduction in excess mortality in those with diabetes”, and the UK’s diabetes-related mortality rates were better than 19 other developed economies.
+Action for Diabetes reaffirmed that the NHS was committed to supporting CCGs to deliver high-quality care to people with and at risk of diabetes, and will:

-• Empower patients with information to support their choices about their own health and care, and support the development of IT solutions that allow sharing of information between providers and between providers and people with diabetes
+• “Provide tools and resources to support commissioners in driving quality improvement • Ensure robust and transparent outcomes information, and align levers and incentives to facilitate delivery of integrated care across provider institutional boundaries • Empower patients with information to support their choices about their own health and care, and support the development of IT solutions that allow sharing of information between providers and between providers and people with diabetes • Look to the future of the NHS to deliver continued improved outcomes for people with or at risk of diabetes.”

 In a foreword to Action for Diabetes Professor Jonathan Valabhji, the UK government’s National Clinical Director for Obesity and Diabetes, said the NHS needs, “new thinking about how to provide integrated (diabetes) services in the future in order to give individuals the care and support they require in the most efficient and appropriate care settings, across primary, community, secondary, mental health and social care, and in a safe timescale”.